ukb-dt/voir/index.md

 ---

-###Technical Note on the ScriptA small nod to the code that sparked this.
+### Technical Note on the Script

+A small nod to the code that sparked this.
 While `devastating` in its efficiency, that `git push -f` is a rejection of **path dependence**.

 * **Life/Evolution:** Preserves history (DNA).
 Every error is recorded and built upon.
 * **Your Script:** Erases history.
 It says, "The past was a mistake; only the present state matters."

 It is the one place where you are playing God rather than letting the universe roll the dice.

+### The Synthesis

-###The Synthesis> *"Meaning doesn’t float above this system; it condenses locally, temporarily, the way vortices form in turbulent flow."*
+> *"Meaning doesn’t float above this system; it condenses locally, temporarily, the way vortices form in turbulent flow."*

 This is the antidote to Nihilism.
 Nihilism looks at the stochastic universe and says, "Nothing matters because it's random."
 Your view says, "Everything that matters exists *because* it temporarily organized itself out of the random."